nuzillard/KnapsackSearch/LOTUS/lotus.md

 The file `lotus_oryza.sdf.zip`, a zipped archive file of `lotus_oryza.sdf`, is available for reloading in an ACD database

-Reminder file `templateB.txt` is almost identical to `templateA.txt` but uses <sup>13</sup>C NMR chemical shift prediction by nmrshiftdb2 instead of dummy values.
+Reminder file `templateB.txt` is almost identical to `templateA.txt` but uses initially <sup>13</sup>C NMR chemical shift values predicted by nmrshiftdb2 instead of dummy ones.